 This particular blend of hardwood lump charcoal is similar to the Jealous Devil, in that it comes from a blend of South American ‘axebreaker’ hardwoods.
 These dense woods not only burn longer and hotter, but they also allow you to reuse this brand of lump charcoal up to three times.
 This can also account for the extra large size of each piece of charcoal.

 The large size of the lump charcoal in the Big Block blend means it can burn up to 18 hours.
-Combined with the reusability of this particular charcoal, that means that you can get quite a bit of mileage out of this blend.
+Combined with the reusability of this particular charcoal, that means you can get quite a bit of mileage out of this blend.
 Even after multiple uses, this lump charcoal will still deliver great results, whether you’re searing or slow smoking on your Kamado.

 Big Green Egg Lump Charcoal